-You must apply using your child's permanent home address as at 31 October 2021.
+You must apply using your child's permanent home address as of 31 October 2023.
 The child's normal permanent home address where he or she lives with his or her parents or legal guardians will be used to decide where the child lives.
 Bath & North East Somerset Council cannot accept an address of a business, relative, friend, childminder, or a temporary address.